Command Palette

 In practice, especially for Japanese titles, のに is nearly always the conjunctive noni!

-Romanize のに as noni (conjunctive particle) when:
+Romanize のに as single conjunctive noni when:

 • It functions as a single conjunctive particle meaning “despite / even though”.